 Water fasting is a short fast — 1–3 days tops — where you drink only water and eat no food.

-For fat loss and health benefits, whether you’re male, female, or somewhere else on the sex and gender spectrum, regular intermittent fasting beats both dry and water fasting at delivering better, more long-lasting results, and is a safer option that’s kinder to your body and mind.
+We’ll be honest: if it’s a toss-up between dry fasting vs. water fasting, we’d choose … neither.
+For fat loss and health benefits, whether you’re male, female, or somewhere else on the sex and gender spectrum, regular intermittent fasting beats both dry and water fasting at delivering better, more long-lasting results and is a safer option that’s kinder to your body and mind.

 Simple’s expert opinion and final thoughts

-At SIMPLE, we don’t rate dry fasting as a health-improvement method, and we’d recommend you don’t try it.
+At Simple, we don’t rate dry fasting as a health improvement method, and we’d recommend you don’t try it.
 (You’re probably very aware of this by now!)

 Bodies fundamentally need water.
 We can’t survive long without it.

 If you’re feeling a bit bamboozled by choosing an intermittent fasting method, no worries.
-Try our SIMPLE quiz and we’ll help you get started
+Try our Simple quiz, and we’ll help you get started

 If you do try dry fasting, here’s what we’d say.